meta-magic/d3.amexio.github.io/CONTRIBUTION.md

  - [Coding Rules](#rules)
  - [Commit Message Guidelines](#commit)
 ## <a name="coc"></a> Code of Conduct
 Help us keep d3.amexio.github.io open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read and follow our [Code of Conduct](https://github.com/meta-magic/Amexio5API).

 ## <a name="question"></a> Got a Question or Problem?